Last updated on November 30th, 2020

-I can understand the extra charges for specific activities but charging to go see the waterfall felt like a rip-off.
+I can understand the extra charges for specific activities but charging to go see the waterfall felt absurd.
 While I contemplated whether or not I was eventually going to check it out (Mark wasn’t interested in doing so), we found a nice enough spot for our picnic and set up there.

 Since we were one of the first sets of people in, we managed to enjoy a relatively quiet picnic together before more people trooped in later in the day.
 At the peak of the day, there were several parties going on around us, children running around, families barbequing and people ziplining, fishing and boat riding in the lake.

 After we had stayed for a few hours, I thought I’d check out the waterfall and caves before we left.
 I had to pay an extra Ksh300 (about ₦1,060 or $3) just to enter the area.
 It is quite disappointing that Paradise Lost charges an extra fee for this and they offer no additional value.

 When I saw the ‘Old Stone Age Cave Tour’ sign, I thought they’d be an actual tour and someone would give visitors a brief about this place.
 There was none but supposedly, the caves date back 2.5million years and were significant during Kenya’s fight for independence.